hansonmcoombs/training-basic_python/sphinx/source/packages_imports.rst

     │   ├── rainfall_interpolation.py
     │   └── lsr.py

-As long as the project folder is in your PYTHONPATH (more on this in a second) you can import objects from any script (*.py) that is in any python module.
+As long as the project folder is in your PYTHONPATH (more on this in a second) you can import objects from any script (.py) that is in any python module.
 A python module simply a folder that contains an *__init__.py* file.
 The file may be completely blank, or it can hold a set of imports for initialising the module.
 For our purposes we'll assume that the *__init__.py* file is blank, but you can find more information about what can be contained in inits `here <http://mikegrouchy.com/blog/2012/05/be-pythonic-__init__py.html>`_

-Looking at the project tree above (remember the project folder is in your python path), you can import objects as follows:
+Looking at the project tree above (remember the project folder is in your PYTHONPATH), you can import objects as follows:

 .. code:: python